 - 6. One of the OfS's primary regulatory objectives is to ensure that all students, from all backgrounds, with the ability and desire to undertake higher education, are supported to access, succeed in, and progress from higher education. - 7.
 Access and participation plans are one of the regulatory tools the OfS deploys to facilitate the achievement of our objectives, and our decisions in connection with such plans are an example of where we have had regard to equality of opportunity, as stipulated in HERA and the Equality Act 2010.2 - 8.
 The OfS expects a provider's access and participation plan to clearly set out the key risks to equality of opportunity that current and prospective students are facing, and how it will address these. - 9.
-The OfS expects a provider to identify risks to equality of opportunity by examining its data for risk manifestations (see paragraph 23-26 for further explanation).
+The OfS expects a provider to identify risks to equality of opportunity by examining its data for indications of risk (see paragraph 24-27 for further explanation).
 In identifying risks to equality of opportunity a provider should have regard to the sector-wide Equality of Opportunity Risk Register (EORR) which is published by the OfS.3 A provider may also refer to risks not covered by the EORR. - 10.
-There are highly impactful, sector-wide risks laid out in the Equality of Opportunity Risk Register (EORR discussed further in paragraph 23-28 below) that we would expect to see reflected appropriately in access and participation plans.
+There are highly impactful, sector-wide risks laid out in the Equality of Opportunity Risk Register (EORR - discussed further in paragraph 28-31 below) that we would expect to see reflected appropriately in access and participation plans.
 In particular, we expect most providers to consider: - a.
-How they can address the risk posed to fair access and successful participation by knowledge, skill and attainment gaps emerging across childhood by making meaningful and effective contributions to supporting schools to raise pre-16 attainment. - b.
+How they can make meaningful and effective contributions to supporting schools to raise pre-16 attainment for students who do not have equal opportunity to develop the knowledge and skills required for higher education. - b.
 How they can expand and promote diverse and flexible pathways and provision. - c.
 How they can improve the mental health of their students. - 11.
 We also expect a provider to evaluate the effectiveness and impact of the activity it delivers through its plan, and work to ensure that the learning from such evaluation effect both its own and other providers' work on equality of opportunity. - 12.
 We expect a plan to include ambitious objectives a provider seeks to achieve, the intervention strategies it will put in place to achieve the appropriate changes, including relevant and realistic outcomes, and the investment it will make to deliver the plan.4 A provider is encouraged to consider further information on the OfS's approach to equality of opportunity and its key performance measures through the OfS website.5